zhampel/custom_scripts/README.md

 To unmount: `unmntme ex-machina`

+In summary:
+1. To mount: `mymnt ex-machina`
+2. Access files in `MNTMachines/ex-machina` directory
+3. To unmount: `unmtme ex-machina`

 #### Tunneling to a Machine
 If you have a remote machine running a jupyter notebook that you want to access locally,